NicknameAlwaystaken/Bounce-Climber/README.md

 ## Player

-### Dash ability [^1]
+### Dash ability

-Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
-It will reset falling speed on use, and will dash set distance to left and right and reset horizontal movement at the end of dash.
+[^1]: Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
+It will reset falling speed on use, and will dash a set distance to left and right and reset horizontal movement at the end of dash.
 By reset I mean setting it to zero (or maybe some other value in the future).